alexellis/async-example/README.md

 * You have a bunch of I/O to do, but each step is dependent on the previous.. along the chain of call-backs you may be producing intermittent results which get passed forwards.
 This is like a waterfall with data passing in one direction.
 * At the end you can receive the results of the whole flow in the final callback.
-* If an error occurs at any part of the waterfall, you just pass that error into the `done()` callback and the final call-back will be invoked.
+* If an error occurs at any part of the waterfall, you just pass that error into the `done()` callback and the final call-back will be invoked breaking the whole chain.

 [waterfall.js](https://github.com/alexellis/async-example/blob/master/waterfall.js)